Overview

 (Uniform Quad Based Remesher)

-ZRemesher (Tool > Geometry > …) A very powerful retopo algorithm that can be influenced with guide lines and PolyPaint to determine the local density as well as a handful of options.
+ZRemesher (Tool > Geometry > …) A very powerful retopology algorithm that can be influenced with guiding lines and PolyPaint to determine the local density as well as a handful of options.
 For some strange reason it’s unable to properly remesh smaller objects.
 (Showcase by Hart)

 🔵 Retopologize (Poly Modeling Shelf) An equally mighty retopo algorithm to ZBrush’s.
 Remeshing beforehand will produce significantly better edge loop flow, more on that Maya tool shortly.
 (Showcase by Autodesk)